 [The remainder of this page is intentionally left blank, with the signature pages immediately following on the next page.]
 IN WITNESS WHEREOF, the County of Onondaga and the City of Syracuse have caused this Agreement to be executed by their authorized representatives on the date indicated, to be effective upon the Effective Date as that term is described within this Agreement.

+eta .
 ONONDAGA COUNTY

-Dated: ろえつ , 2012

-.
-Mahoney By: Joanne M. Mahoney Onondaga County Executive MJM
+Dated: 3/27,2012 By: One M. Mahoney John Mahoney Onondaga County Executive

+E.

+is .
 CITY OF SYRACUSE

-Dated: ,2012

-By:
+§

-Stephanie A. Miner Mayor
+Dated: , 2012 By:Stephanie A. Miner

+g : 4 Mayor

-ATTEST:
+6 ATTEST:

+8 w

 John P. Copanas, City Clerk